 The timer (I_DM_TMM_TO) is started after each transmission request if it is not currently running (i.e. if it is the first time the timer has been started, or if the timer was previously cancelled).

-The timer is cancelled by the confirmation of any transmission of this I-PDU.
+The timer is cancelled by the confirmation of any transmission of the monitored I-PDU by the underlying layer.